Ada-Developers-Academy/daily-curriculum/week18/monday/beginning-ember.js.md

 cd ember-skeleton
 npm install
 bower install

 ```
+Choose option (2) if Bower asks for a version number.

 Those last two comands will read the `package.json` and `bower.json` in the
 application to install all of the needed tools a libraries needed